Build A Rocking Deck With Deck Shop Drawings

 “Our last house had a great deck.”

-If you think like this, you’re limiting your options and stifling the creative process of building a unique deck.
+If you think like this, you might be limiting your options.
 Keep the bigger picture in mind.
 Instead of going generic, how about adding a personal touch to your design?
 For example, how does having an elegant veranda with a dedicated cooking space sound?
 Or may be a private terraced Jacuzzi?

 Next, decide why you need a deck.
-Maybe you need to access the backyard from the deck?
-Or you need a space to entertain, complete with dining, entertainment, and cooking?
-Recognize your needs and wants, and then select the best of both to create a deck design that your house deserves.
+Maybe you need to access the backyard?
+Or you need a space to entertain, complete with dining?
+Recognize your needs and wants, and on that basis, create a deck design that your house deserves.

 - Consider movement and stairs in your design